CLNet: Complex Input Lightweight Neural Network designed for Massive MIMO CSI Feedback: Introduction

 The first DL-based method, CsiNet~\cite{wen2018deep}, explored and demonstrated the efficiency of deep learning in CSI feedback.
-The proposed CsiNet based on convolutional neural network (CNN) and designed two sequential RefineNet in the decoder to refine the reconstruction accuracy.
 CsiNet significantly outperforms the traditional CS-based methods (LASSO, BM3D-AMP and TVAL3) under various compression rates.

 Based on CsiNet, most of the subsequent DL-based methods utilize more powerful DL building blocks to achieve better performance with the sacrifice of computational overhead.
-CsiNet-LSTM~\cite{wang2018deep} and Attension-CSI~\cite{cai2019attention} introduced LSTM that significantly increases the computational overhead.
+CsiNet-LSTM~\cite{wang2018deep} and Attention-CSI~\cite{cai2019attention} introduced LSTM that significantly increases the computational overhead.
 CsiNet+~\cite{guo2020convolutional} comprehensively surveyed recent DL-based methods and proposed a parallel multiple-rate compression framework.
-DS-NLCsiNet~\cite{yu2020ds} adopts non-local block.
-The computational overhead of CsiNet+ and DS-NLCsiNet are approximately x6 and x2.5 higher than the original CsiNet respectively~\cite{lu2021binarized}.
-Recently, some methods start to reduce the complexity, for example, JCNet~\cite{lu2019bit} and BcsiNet~\cite{lu2021binary}, however, their performance also degraded.
-So far, only CRNet~\cite{lu2020multi} outperforms CsiNet without increasing the computational complexity.
+The computational overhead of CsiNet+ are approximately x7 higher than the original CsiNet~\cite{lu2021binarized}.
+Recently, some methods start to reduce the complexity, for example, JCNet~\cite{lu2019bit} and BcsiNet~\cite{lu2021binary}, however, their performance has also reduced.
+So far, only CRNet~\cite{lu2020multi} has outperformed CsiNet without increasing the computational complexity.

-Different from previous works, this work based on the inherent characteristic of CSI data, considering the limited computation resource and limited storage at UE side, and design a tailored lightweight DL framework, CLNet, for CSI feedback problem.
+However, CSI or signals are represented in complex envelopes, which have their own physical meaning that is overlooked by previous works, only~\cite{zhang2020cv} considered this problem by adopting complex-valued three dimensional convolutional neural network~\cite{dcomplex}.
+However, as the complex kernel is hard to optimize through back-propagation, the network is hard to train and the computational complexity is inevitably greatly increased.
+Considering the limited computational resource and limited storage at UE side, this letter proposes a tailored DL network that can cope with \textbf{c}omplex number yet maintain \textbf{l}ightweight, CLNet, for CSI feedback problem.
 Eventually, CLNet outperforms CRNet with 5.41\% higher accuracy and 24.1\% less complexity on average.
 The main contributions are summarized as follows: